 What are you thankful for?Print

-Adding Chianti wine and pears to fresh cranberries results in a bold flavored chutney.
-A fun delicious twist on the classic cranberry sauce
+Adding Chianti wine and pears to fresh cranberries results in a bold-flavored cranberry chutney.
+A fun delicious twist on the classic Thanksgiving cranberry sauce.
+And you will never look back!

 - 1 large bosc pear, diced (about 1 cup)